 One award of up \$500 may be granted per academic year pending availability of funds and quality of applications received.
-Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2023.
+Funding will cover a period of 9 months, and all funds must be expended no later than June 30th, 2024.
 Award funds will be distributed to the student's mentor through the department.
-Awarded funds may be used only according to approved OU policy and at mentor's discretion.
+Awarded funds may be used only according to approved OU policy and at the mentor's discretion.
 Please note that these are not travel awards, so only a minority of the total funds requested in any application should be applied to travel expenses.
-Awardees are required to submit their project for presentation at the 2023 CAH Research Day, the GREAT Symposium, or the OU Tulsa Research Day.
-Awardees may be requested to also present at other appropriate on-campus venues as determined by the CAH Research Committee.
+Awardees are required to submit their project for presentation at the 2024 CAH Research Day.
+Awardees may be requested to also present at other appropriate on-campus venues as determined by the CAH Research Committee (e.g., GREAT Symposium, OU Tulsa Research Day).